leodyversemilla07/multichain-explorer-2/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Access to one or more MultiChain nodes (local or remote)
+- Access to a MultiChain node (local or remote)
 - MultiChain RPC credentials

 ### Basic Installation